merliseclyde/BAS/Readme.md

 # [BAS: An R package for Bayesian Model Averaging using Adaptive Samping ](https://github.com/merliseclyde/BAS)

-The main aim of the *BAS* [R](http://r-project.org) package is to provide a minimal and easy to use package for implementing Bayesian Model Averaging and Model Selection in R using state of the art prior distributions
+The main aim of the *BAS* [R](http://r-project.org) package is to provide an easy to use package and fast package for implementing Bayesian Model Averaging and Model Selection in R using state of the art prior distributions for linear and generalized linear models

 Current build and test coverage status: [![](https://travis-ci.org/merliseclyde/BAS.png?branch=master)](https://travis-ci.org/merliseclyde/BAS) [![](http://codecov.io/github/merliseclyde/BAS/coverage.svg?branch=master)](http://codecov.io/github/merliseclyde/BAS?branch=master).